diana-hep/carl/README.md

 [![Build Status](https://travis-ci.org/diana-hep/carl.svg)](https://travis-ci.org/diana-hep/carl) [![Coverage Status](https://coveralls.io/repos/diana-hep/carl/badge.svg?branch=master&service=github)](https://coveralls.io/github/diana-hep/carl?branch=master) [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.47798.svg)](http://dx.doi.org/10.5281/zenodo.47798)

 Carl is a toolbox for likelihood-free inference in Python.

+The likelihood function is the central object that summarizes the information from an experiment needed for inference of model parameters.
+It is key to many areas of science that report the results of classical hypothesis tests or confidence intervals using the (generalized or profile) likelihood ratio as a test statistic.
+At the same time, with the advance of computing technology, it has become increasingly common that a simulator (or generative model) is used to describe complex processes that tie parameters of an underlying theory and measurement apparatus to high-dimensional observations.
+However, directly evaluating the likelihood function in these cases is often impossible or is computationally impractical.

+In this context, the goal of this package is to provide tools for the likelihood-free setup, including likelihood (or density) ratio estimation algorithms, along with helpers to carry out inference on top of these.

-This project is still in its early stage of development.
-Join us if you feel like contributing!
+_This project is still in its early stage of development.
+Join us if you feel like contributing!_

-Supported features currently include:
+## Supported features

+This package currently includes tools for:

 - Composition and fitting of distributions;
 - Likelihood-free inference from classifiers;